trevoramaco/certification.DEVCOR/Network Automation/RESTCONF/README.md

 ## Files

 - `get-interfaces.py`: Python script to GET existing interfaces
-- `create-interface.py`: Python script to POST a new Loopback interface
+- `create-interface.py`: Python script to POST a new interface

 ## Prerequisites